Maps of toric varieties in Cox coordinates: Roots and multi-valued maps

 Property~\ref{item:condition_on_mapring_finite_generation} is satisfied by construction.
 It is also clear that each $\Phi^*y_i$ can be expressed in terms of the $\mvsa_j$, so $\mapring \Phi$ contains the image of $\cox{Y}$ which is Property~\ref{item:condition_on_mapring_containing_image}.
 Finally Property~\ref{item:condition_on_mapring_simple_extension} follows by Proposition~\ref{propostion:simple_extension_of_poly_ring} since the $g_j$ are coprime. \end{prf}

-Insisting that the map ring be a simple extension has three advantages which we describe in Section~\ref{sect:properties_of_descriptions}.
+The fact that the map ring is a simple extension has three advantages.
 First, the image of a point can be calculated by a simple evaluation.
 Second, it allows us to compose appropriate pairs of multi-valued maps.
 Finally, with the distinguished generators (which only need be calculated once for each map), preimages of subvarieties can be calculated, at least away from certain loci.
+Section~\ref{sect:properties_of_descriptions} explains these.